Het-07/Sentiment-Analysis/README.md

 * Optimization and Refinement: Iterate and refine the model by fine-tuning the sentiment analysis algorithm, optimizing the recommendation algorithm, and incorporating user feedback.
 Continuously evaluate and improve the performance of the system.

 * Deployment: Once the model is trained and evaluated, deploy the sentiment analysis-based recommendation system in a production environment.
 Monitor its performance, gather user feedback, and make necessary updates and improvements as required.

+## Note:
+I have upload my Jupyter Notebook for both sentiment analysis and recommendation model for your reference.
+Moreover, I have uploaded sample data - both raw and cleaned data.